 Insufficient Evidence for

-- Insulin resistance caused by HIV treatment.
-Early research shows that taking capsules containing 1 gram of American ginseng root three times daily for 14 days while receiving the drug indinavir, which is a type of HIV therapy, does not reduce insulin resistance caused by indinavir in healthy people.
+- Insulin resistance caused by drugs used to treat HIV/AIDS (antiretroviral-induced insulin resistance).
+Early research shows that taking American ginseng root for 14 days while receiving the HIV drug indinavir does not reduce insulin resistance caused by indinavir.

 - Breast cancer.
 Some studies conducted in China suggest that breast cancer patients treated with any form of ginseng (American or Panax) do better and feel better.
 However, this may not be a result of taking the ginseng, because the patients in the study were also more likely to be treated with the prescription cancer drug tamoxifen.
 It is difficult to know how much of the benefit to attribute to ginseng.

-- Mental performance.
-Some research suggests that taking one 100-400 mg dose of American ginseng (Cereboost, Naturex) 1-6 hours before mental tests improves short-term memory and reaction time in healthy people.
+- Memory and thinking skills (cognitive function).
+Early research shows that taking American ginseng 1-6 hours before a mental test improves short-term memory and reaction time in healthy people.

 - Schizophrenia.
-Early research shows that American ginseng might improve some mental symptoms associated with schizophrenia.
-Taking 100 mg of a specific American ginseng extract called HT1001 (Afexa Life Sciences, Canada) twice daily for 4 weeks improves the patient’s ability to hold visual information in the mind short-term.
+Early research shows that American ginseng might improve some mental symptoms from schizophrenia.
+But it doesn't seem to improve all mental symptoms.
 This treatment might also reduce some physical side effects of antipsychotic drugs.
-However, it does not improve other mental symptoms.

 - Bleeding disorders.

 - Digestive disorders.

 - Memory loss.

 - Rheumatoid arthritis.